-Budgets in the tables above refer to the budget approved by the General Assembly pursuant to Plan and Budget 2016 - 2020, which informs the new presentation for consolidated income and expenditure by results and structure.
-As this format is applicable starting 2016, the 2015 information is not detailed. (refer to Note 2 (c) - Presentational format of the Consolidated Statement of Comprehensive Income).
-Income and expenditure as reported under notes 31 to 33 are not audited and are presented for information purposes.
+Budgets in the tables above refer to the budget approved by the General Assembly pursuant to Plan and Budget 2016 - 2020, which informs the presentation for consolidated income and expenditure by results and structure.
+Income and expenditure as reported under notes 31 to 33 are not audited and are presented for information purposes only.